Stochastic Gradient Descent-like relaxation is equivalent to Metropolis dynamics in discrete optimization and inference problems: Discussion and Conclusions

 We have analyzed the coloring model, which is a sparse discrete problem for optimization or inference.
 We have chosen this particular model because we prefer studying a case in which exact predictions for the results of MC algorithms are known: in the case of coloring, MC performances were largely studied in Ref. \cite{angelini2023limits}.
 Being the coloring a discrete problem, we had to design a generic version of an SGD-like algorithm that could be applied to discrete variables.
 However, in standard practical applications, SGD is an algorithm working on continuous problems.
 We should then check the equivalence between MC and SGD in a case with continuous variables.
 Unfortunately, the behavior of MC algorithms has not been studied systematically in those cases.
 We plan to extend our work in this sense in the following, both characterizing the behavior of MC and SGD.
+In this direction, Refs. \cite{kikuchi1991metropolis, kikuchi1992metropolis, whitelam2021correspondence} have shown that a MC dynamics is equivalent, in the limit of small updates of the parameters, to gradient descent in the presence of Gaussian white noise.
+However this result is valid only for small updates of the parameters, it relates MC to GD with Gaussian noise that is in principle different from SGD and the equivalence breaks down when the underlying measure is not ergodic, that is when extensive barriers need to be crossed to sample the whole measure, as in the case for complex energy landscapes.
+We leave for future work a better check (i.e.\ without the above limitations) for a quantitative correspondence between MC and SGD in problems with continuous variables and complex energy landscapes.

-Moreover, the coloring problem is sparse, because the connectivity of each variable stays finite in the large $N$ limit.
+Moreover, the coloring problem that we have analyzed is sparse, because the connectivity of each variable stays finite in the large $N$ limit.
 One should also check that the same equivalence between MC and SGD holds also for a dense problem, in which the connectivity of nodes could scale with $N$.
 However, we think that our work is a fundamental preliminary step that opens a new perspective on the problem and is then quite simple to generalize to more complex problems.